The Scarlet Lady (1928 film): Plot

 For a time, their union blooms, unburdened by politics or position.
 But their happiness is short-lived.
-The Prince's ever-watchful valet (Otto Matieson), driven by duty and perhaps jealousy, reveals Lya's revolutionary ties—and worse, that she came to Nicholas straight from Zaneriff's arms.
+The Prince's ever-watchful valet, driven by duty and perhaps jealousy, reveals Lya's revolutionary ties—and worse, that she came to Nicholas straight from Zaneriff's arms.
 Nicholas, stung by betrayal, turns on her.
 Lya responds with proud rage, wishing aloud for the fall of the aristocracy and vowing vengeance if he ever falls into her hands.

 Her words become prophecy.
 The revolution erupts into full force.
 Zaneriff and his Red Guard overrun the palace.
 Now fully committed to the cause—and consumed by heartbreak—Lya becomes the infamous “Scarlet Lady”, the most feared figure among the Reds.
 She declares that her mission is not complete until Prince Nicholas himself is brought before her in chains.

 Meanwhile, Nicholas uses his last bribes to send his noble bride to safety and returns to his palace in disguise.
 Lya finds him there—disheveled, humbled, reduced to a servant's role.
 She mocks him cruelly, assigning him humiliating tasks.
 Yet her cruelty is a mask for pain; she still loves him.
 Her torment becomes unbearable, and she confesses her regret.

 But Zaneriff is watching.
 He learns that Lya has been protecting the Prince and orders her to deliver Nicholas to the firing squad.
 She pretends to obey, planning instead an escape.
 Yet before they can flee, Nicholas is seized and thrown into the “cellar of horrors”, where the last of the Royalists await execution beside open graves they themselves have dug.

 Zaneriff, gloating, prepares to take the final shot.
 He saves Nicholas for last, a final trophy in the collapse of the aristocracy.

 In one final, desperate gambit, Zaneriff turns to Lya and mockingly asks if she has any last words for the condemned Prince.
 Her answer is chilling but calm:

 “Yes… if you’ll be so kind as to hand me your revolver, I’ll deliver my reply in lead.”

 Amused, Zaneriff hands over the gun, taunting her to do it.
 But Lya does not aim at Nicholas—she turns the weapon on Zaneriff, shooting him point blank.
 He collapses, dying, into the very grave Nicholas was forced to dig.

 In the confusion, Lya throws Zaneriff's cloak and cap over Nicholas, and the two lovers flee the palace as the Red Guard reels from the death of their leader.